torithompson/jcl-calculator/README.md

 ### Cylinder and Track Space Calculation

-1. Input the minimum number of cylinders.
+1. Input the minimum number of cylinders or tracks.
-1. Optionally, input the maximum number of cylinders if applicable.
+1. Optionally, input the maximum number of cylinders or tracks if applicable.
 1. Click "Calculate Cylinder Size" or "Calculate Track Size."

 ## Contributions